c-o-pr/ddrescue-helper/README.md

 `ddrescue-helper.sh` is a bash script for running GNU `ddrescue` on macOS and Linux.

-`ddrescue-helper.sh` makes using GNU `ddescue` easier:
+`ddrescue-helper.sh` makes using GNU `ddescue` easier, as follows:
-- It hides details of the GNU `ddrescue` command,
+- Hides details of the GNU `ddrescue` command and does usage consistency checks.
-- ensures that source and destination volumes are unmounted during COPY, and
+- Ensures that source and destination volumes are unmounted during COPY.
-- performs simple consistency checks.
+- Consolidates GNU `ddescue` domain map and rate-log (metadata) into a named directory.
+- Leverages the metadata to REPORT on files affected by read-errors and slow-reads, PLOT read performance, and ZAP bad blocks.

 The script is controlled by command line options offering the following functionality:

 `-u -m -f` UNMOUNT, MOUNT, and FSCK volumes on a partition or whole-drive basis.
 Unmount is persistent based on `/etc/fstab` entry for the volume UUID.
 This prevents disturbance of volume structures while recovery is in progress

 `-c` COPY (or SCAN) a drive, partition, or single file using GNU `ddescue`.
-This creates a domain map and read-rate log (metadata) which are stored in directory named by a user-supplied LABEL.
+This creates a domain map and read-rate log which are stored in the metadata directory named by a user-supplied `<label>`.

-Unmount is performed automatically upon copy.
+Unmount is performed automatically for copy.\
 Mount and fsck must be performed explicitly.

-`-p -s` REPORT files affected by read-errors and slow-reads using GNU `ddescue` domain map metadata and helper tools for supported filesystems.
+`-p -s` REPORT files affected by read-errors and slow-reads using metadata and additional utilties for supported filesystems (See DEPENDENCIES).

 On macOS REPORT works with HFS+.\
 On Linux REPORT works with NTFS, ext2/3/4, and HFS+.